swiss-ai-center/core-engine/docs/reference/ae-ano-detection.md

 ## Model creation

 The goal of this step is to prepare the data and train a new model.
-All further commands are ran in the `model_creation` directory.
+All further commands are ran in the `model-creation` directory.

 !!! info

-    All following commands are done in the `services/ae-ano-detection/model_creation` directory.
+    All following commands are done in the `services/ae-ano-detection/model-creation` directory.

 ### Set up the environment